GAINZ Box Crossfit Fully Reviewed

 Value For Money?

-So, do you really get good value for money when you take a GAINZ Box subscription.
+So, do you really get good value for money when you take a GAINZ Box subscription?
 On the face of it, yes.
-The average cost of the products received in the months of July, February and September, 2018 was around $80.
-With a six month subscription sitting at a price point of $30 (plus $6) for shipping, that offers very good value.
+The average cost of the products received in the months of July, February and December 2019 was around $80.
+With a six-month subscription sitting at a price point of $30 (plus $6) for shipping, that offers very good value.
 In fact, it is one of the best value boxes that we have come across.
-However, as mentioned, the inclusion of gift certificates that are reliant on large purchases is not a good luck.
+However, as mentioned, the inclusion of gift certificates that are reliant on large purchases is not good luck.
 We suggest that GAINZ provide actual products in the box, rather than discounts on other products.